Georgia Electronic Visit Verification (EVV)

 In December 2016, Congress enacted the 21st Century Cures Act which requires states to implement EVV for Medicaid-financed Personal Care Services and Home Health Care Services by January 1, 2020 and January 1, 2023, respectively, to avoid a reduction in federal Medicaid funding.
 The Act contributes to Georgia Medicaid’s mission of providing access to affordable, quality health care services for Medicaid members.

 GOOD NEWS!!!
 Georgia DCH is finally resuming EVV implementation activities.
-We have streamlined an implementation approach, selected Conduent in partnership with Tellus as our EVV vendor and established a Go-live date of July 1, 2021.
+We have streamlined an implementation approach and selected Conduent in partnership with Tellus as our EVV vendor.

 Good Faith Effort Exemption (GFE) Request - The Cures Act includes a provision that allows states to delay implementation of EVV for up to one year if they can demonstrate they have made a good faith effort to comply with EVV requirements and have encountered unavoidable delays.
 DCH submitted a GFE Request Form on behalf of the State of Georgia and CMS has granted approval!
 The GFE approval extends the final deadline for implementing EVV for Personal Care Services to January 1, 2021, and Home Health Services by January 1, 2023.
 While Georgia will miss this January 1, 2021 implementation deadline and incur incremental Federal Medical Assistance Percentage (FMAP) penalties, DCH is committed to working with Members, Providers, and vendors to meet training needs and implement a quality solution as quickly as possible.